Best AI Coding Assistants & Code Review Tools (2026)

 Is GitHub Copilot better than Cursor?

 They are different.
 GitHub Copilot is a world-class assistant that fits into your existing IDE.
 Cursor is a world-class IDE that has the assistant built into its core.
 Most professional developers use one or the other as their primary tool.
+See our Best Developer IDEs & Agents guide for Cursor and other IDEs.

 Is AI-generated code secure?